bcbi/PreprocessMD.jl/README.md

 Medically-informed data preprocessing for machine learning

+Development is active on https://github.com/AshlinHarris/MLDemo.
+Once medical code features are implemented in the pipeline, functions will be incorporated into Preprocess.jl.

 <!-- Biomedical data sets are messy!

 , and sources of bias can't always be known without clinical experience.